-Perhaps the greatest time-saver at Walt Disney World, order your food in advance at quick-service restaurants.
+Perhaps the most fantastic time-saver at Walt Disney World, order your food in advance at quick-service restaurants.
 Reservations are simple through the My Disney Experience app.
 Disney is encouraging all guests to use this during the reopening period.

 Visit our guide to learn more about Mobile Ordering at Walt Disney World.

 Unfortunately, this might be unavoidable.
 However, if you can avoid it, don’t visit Walt Disney World during major holidays.
 You will have a great time no matter when you visit, but fewer crowds mean less stress.
 Even with the Disney Park Pass reservation system, holiday crowds will be bigger as crowds return to normal!